Eicospentaenoic acid properties

 Foods rich in eicosapentaenoic acid or EPA

 It is possible to make an intake of EPA directly, either with supplementation or through food.
-EPA is found in blue fish such as salmon, sardines, mackerel, etc.
+EPA is found in oily fish such as salmon, sardines, mackerel, etc.

 It should be borne in mind that these fatty acids, when found within the food rich in its content, prove to be more bioavailable than supplements, and therefore better and more easily absorbed and used by our body.